cogentcore/core/README.md

 # TODO

+* fix combobox with editable: textfield needs to take up full width
+* and focus on first for qreplace.

+* test new menu shortcut stuff and use in gide etc.

 * completion: timing and other issue..

 * major issues with keymaps -- key fun move up has no key mapping over and over again when trying chrome std on mac..

-* window menu not updating for dialogs -- sticking around
+* window menu not updating for dialogs -- sticking around -- fixed for widgets demo but still a problem in gide.

 * fileview deal with symlinks.
 * fileview should add extension to filename if only one extension provided, if